debolina-seal/flask/README.md

 # Flask

 This repository showcase user authentication using Flask-Login, demonstrating a simple web application with user registration, login and de-register(delete user), loged in user can add task with to-do, in-progress and completed status.
-Also able to change task detail afterward
+Also able to change task detail afterward.

 ## Features